Analyzing Vontier (NYSE:VNT) & Badger Meter (NYSE:BMI)

 |Badger Meter

+6.1% of Vontier shares are owned by institutional investors.
+Comparatively, 85.9% of Badger Meter shares are owned by institutional investors.
+0.8% of Badger Meter shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This table compares Vontier and Badger Meter’s revenue, earnings per share (EPS) and valuation.
+This table compares Vontier and Badger Meter’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue